katherinew5896/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Who likes cooking and adventure games?
-Well if you want a new experience like fighting bears in forests for resources to cook in your restuarant then try our cooking game!
+If you want a new experience like fighting bears in forests for resources to cook in your restaurant, try our cooking game!

 ## Product
-*
+* We made a game where you can choose to be a chef or an adventurer.
+We are going to show a Demo and example it.

 ## Process
 * planned on what type of game we will create
-* learned p5js and used it to create a basic outline of our game design
+* learned p5.js and used it to create a basic outline of our game design

 ## Conclusion
-*
+* less = more.
+I spend too much time trying many things simultaneously, which doesn't work out.
+* Ask friends for help.
+When I wasn't sure how to get my characters to load in, I asked my friends and found what I did wrong in the code.

 <!-- EXAMPLE